 I don’t know just how much I believe the phrase “all good things come to an end,” but that’s how it felt on Friday as I had to leave the Washington Journalism and Media Conference (WJMC) at George Mason University (GMU).
 I’ve had the experience of a lifetime at WJMC.
-I’m so glad I was able to blog about the whole thing so you could sort of experience it with me and so I will be able to look back on this precious week as time passes.
+I’m so glad I was able to blog about the whole thing so you could experience it with me (more or less) and so I will be able to look back on this precious week as time passes!
 If you missed any of my last five posts recapping the conference, you can find them here, here, here, here, and here.
 Without further adieu, here’s my recap of my last day at WJMC.

 I woke up at 6:00 a.m. to guarantee I had enough time to get ready for breakfast and finish packing toiletries and bedding that I wasn’t able to pack the night before.
 I took out the trash, packed all of my provided linens into the pillow case the way we were instructed to the night before, shoved my fitted sheet and still damp towel into my suitcase, and threw on a tee shirt, Nike shorts, and Chacos before taking my suitcase downstairs and meeting my friend Abbey for our last breakfast.